What is the defence of Accident?

 The word ‘accident’ is ambiguous.
 It can refer to an involuntary act or an unintentional act but also to an intentional act with an unintended consequence.
 When relevant to defending a criminal charge, it is an important concept to understand if you wish to avoid criminal liability.

-To rely upon the defence of ‘accident’, an accused person must claim that the alleged offending occurred due to actions that were unintended, involuntary or unforeseeable.
-Where you are accused of a criminal act and you can demonstrate it came about due to an accident, you will not be held directly liable for your actions because you will be negating the element of intent.
+Where you are accused of a criminal act and you can demonstrate it came about due to an accident, then you will not be held directly liable for your actions, because you will be negating the element of intent.

 The Prosecution Must Prove Intent